francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Dungeons/Silver Mine.md

 The road lifts high up as you approach the entrance of the [[Silver Mine|Silver Mines]] and [[Silver Town]]

 # Hook
-Blikz's cousin **Johnny** tells Blikz that there is something going on in the mines, that people have been coming back changed.
+Blikz's cousin **Johnny** Jutran tells Blikz that there is something going on in the mines, that people have been coming back changed.
 The goblins are refusing to go back to work and some of them have gone feral, lashing out and attacking people.

 When the heroes arrive, Johnny takes them up the path to go to the goblin town first, via a footpath above the mine entrance.